 If the image needs to be printed, it remains at high.

 Use high also if the image will be displayed on the screen but it is a small crop full of details, so it is important that it is well enlarged.

-For a photograph that takes up half a page or more, short is fine.
+For a photograph that takes up half a page or more, low is fine.

 For a table or a technical drawing with writing and details medium is the most appropriate.

-If you don’t know what to choose, the solution is very simple: select Crop to current resolution, find the zoom level you want to produce by pressing + and – and finally cut.
+If you don’t know what to choose, the solution is very simple: select Crop at current zoom level, find the zoom level you want to produce by pressing + and – and finally cut.
 Exactly what you see on the video will come out.